opf/openproject/docs/user-guide/work-packages/share-work-packages/README.md

 > **Note:** granting the **edit** rights to the user will allow you to set this user a work package **Assignee** or **Accountable**.

-Once a work package has been shared, you will see the number shared users in the **Share** button.
+Once a work package has been shared, you will see the number of shared users in the **Share** button.

 ![Number of shared users shown in the toolbar Share button in an OpenProject work package](openproject_user_guide_share_button_wp_numbers.png)